ZhaotingLi/ompl/README.md

 ## Usage

-You should first change the path defined in the `ompl/CMakeLists.txt`: set the `CONTACT_DETECTION_PATH` to the path of the contact_detection package.
+1. You should first change the path defined in the `ompl/CMakeLists.txt`: set the `CONTACT_DETECTION_PATH` to the path of the contact_detection package.

+2. To use moveit with local installed ompl library, you need to remove the default-installed ompl version inside ros, see https://github.com/ros-planning/moveit_ros/issues/623  and https://ompl.kavrakilab.org/buildSystem.html

     cd build/Release